Assisted Therapy Dog Adoption FAQs

 Why have I never heard of the Companion Paws program?

-Companion Paws is a new program which began in late 2017 and is the first of its kind in Canada for Personal and Assisted therapy.
+Companion Paws is a program which began in late 2017 and is the first of its kind in Canada for Personal and Assisted therapy.
+We are a well known program and referred to by mental health treatment providers across the country.

 Are there annual fees for Companion Paws Therapy Dogs?

-Yes, the annual registration fee is only $95 for all Companion Paws Therapy Dogs and includes an annual temperament assessment.
+Yes, the annual registration fee is only $95 for all Companion Paws Therapy Dogs and includes an annual evaluation.

 Do I have to retake an evaluation during the life of the certified Companion Paws Therapy Dog?

-As a certified member of Companion Paws, you will be required to retake an evaluation and or temperament assessment, at the time of renewal or at TLC’s discretion, if potential concerns arise.
-The renewal fee covers the re-assessment.
+As a certified member of Companion Paws, you will be required to retake an evaluation, at the time of renewal or at TLC’s discretion, if potential concerns arise.
+The renewal fee covers the re-evaluation.

 How can I contact you if I have any more questions about the Companion Paws program?